jianan1104/guerrilla.dev/pages/docs/overview/why-guerrilla.md

 The choice of the name 'Guerrilla' reflects the unique composition and ethos of the team.
 Members were not solely dedicated to this project; instead, they contributed on a part-time basis, infusing the project with remarkable flexibility and agility.
 This setup enabled them to fluidly switch between tasks and adopt development methodologies that broke free from conventional corporate norms.

 As time progressed, despite the ebb and flow of its team composition, Guerrilla has continued to mature and evolve.
-Looking ahead, there is a strong aspiration to transform Guerrilla into an in-house automation powerhouse for Moxa, potentially taking a leap into the realm of open-source.
-This shift aims to empower Moxa’s clientele, offering them a cutting-edge automation solution that can revolutionize their deployment processes.
+Looking ahead, there is a strong aspiration to transform Guerrilla into an in-house automation powerhouse, potentially taking a leap into the realm of open-source.
+This shift aims to empower our’s clientele, offering them a cutting-edge automation solution that can revolutionize their deployment processes.

 ## When to use Guerrilla?